groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-custom-filenames-rendering-archives/_index.md

 ![Custom Filenames for PDF Rendering of Archives with GroupDocs.Viewer for Java](/viewer/advanced-rendering/custom-filenames-for-pdf-rendering-of-archives-java.png)

-In this guide, you will learn how to:
+**What You'll Learn:**
-- Set up GroupDocs.Viewer for Java in your project.
+- Setting up GroupDocs.Viewer for Java
-- Render archive files to PDF with a specified filename.
+- Rendering archive files into PDF with specified filenames
-- Explore practical applications of this feature.
+- Practical applications of custom filename features
-- Optimize performance for efficient rendering.
+- Best practices for performance optimization

+Let's dive in by setting up your environment and exploring the key features that make GroupDocs.Viewer a powerful tool for document rendering.

 ## Prerequisites